-8.3.1.2.1 Basic switch performance
+8.4.1.2.2 Basic measurements on switches

 Switches must meet the throughput requirements of the architecture with a minimum latency and packet loss.
 The latter results in a degradation of the system's performance as it implies the use of timeouts and retries at the application level.
-Ethernet Flow Control helps prevent buffer overflow within switches, but it does not solve the packet loss problem completely.
+In switches, packet loss occurs when their buffers overflow.
+The Ethernet Flow Control helps prevent buffer overflow, but it does not solve the packet loss problem completely, see Section 8.4.1.2.10.

-Packet loss and latency or a number of switches have been studied for different frame sizes, loads (from 10% to 100% of the line speed), with CBR or with Poisson inter-packet gap, using unicast, multicast and broadcast traffic.
+Packet loss and latency have been studied for different frame sizes, loads (from 10% to 100% of the line speed), with CBR or with Poisson inter-packet gap, using unicast, multicast and broadcast traffic.

-Figure 8-12 shows the results of a test performed on two different switches, using raw ethernet and 1518 byte frames.
+Figure 8-15 shows the results of a test performed on two different switches, with 1518 byte frames.
 These measurements used 30 GE ports, each one sending unicast traffic to all the others with a negative exponential inter-packet gap.
 Switch 1 became saturated when the offered load exceeded 66% of the line speed.
 It can further be seen that a slight increase in latency is followed by packet loss, and a significant growth in latency occurs once the switches buffers become full.
 The second switch (Switch 2 in the figure) in this test performed better, almost achieving line speed.

-Figure 8-12 Switch measurements for unicast traffic, Poisson inter-packet gap, 1518 byte frames: (a) Packet loss (b) Average latency.
+Figure 8-15 Switch measurements for unicast traffic, Poisson inter-packet gap, 1518 byte frames: (a) Packet loss (b) Average latency.